 AAP / AMI

-Opening of 2025 call: 23/07/2025 - Closing: 13/01/2026
+Opening of 2nd call: 23/07/2025 - Closing: 13/01/2026

-The prevention of chronic diseases and the adaptation of dietary behaviors are public health issues.
-To address these issues, it is necessary to gain a better understanding of 1) the links between diet, microbiomes, and human health, and 2) the interactions between consumer behavior, the information received by consumers, and food production models.
+To address these issues, the France 2030 research program “Food Systems, Microbiomes and Health” (PEPR SAMS) aims to a better understanding of 1) the links between environment, microbiomes, and human health, and 2) the interactions between consumer behavior, the information received by consumers, and food production models.

 This call aims to support projects lasting up to 4 years with funding ranging from €1.5 million to €1.75 million for the “Microbiomes and Health” pillar, from €800,000 to €1 million for the “Sustainable Consumption and Food” pillar, and from €1 million to €1.5 million for projects at the interface between the two pillars.